 How Long Should a Person Take Lamictal?

 Before deciding how long a person should take Lamictal, one can observe there are many individual factors to consider.
-For example, tolerance, dependence, the intensity of side effects and other unique situations can vary from one person to another.
-If a physician prescribed Lamictal as a maintenance treatment for bipolar disorder, the length of time the FDA recommends taking this medication is limited to 16 weeks.
-(1)
+For example, tolerance, dependence, the intensity of Lamictal side effects, and other unique situations can vary from one person to another.
+If a physician prescribed Lamictal as a maintenance treatment for bipolar disorder, the length of time the FDA recommends taking Lamictal is limited to 16 weeks.1

 The FDA clearly stipulates that the prescriber should re-evaluate the patient at that interval to find whether continuing the drug will be of any benefit to the person.
 If the physician decides to discontinue the drug, the FDA stipulates doing so gradually and not all at once.
 This would be a good time to consider possible benefits from a Lamictal tapering program.
 Careful monitoring and discussion with one’s caregiver can help to answer this question well for each unique person.

-The drug brings about other risky side effects, including a condition known as hypersensitivity.
-Hypersensitivity presents an allergic-type of reaction with fever but without the rash, and can be fatal.
-Other risks include suicidality and acute multi-organ failure.
-Lamictal causes many other unwanted types of outcomes.
-Commonly, less severe side effects can reduce the quality of one’s life.
+Commonly, less severe Lamictal side effects can reduce the quality of one’s life.
 This list includes symptoms such as slowness in thinking, memory problems, fatigue, dizziness, headache, insomnia, nausea, and so on.
 These symptoms can affect different people in different ways, and driving a vehicle or operating machinery is not recommended while experiencing these reactions.
-People differ in how well or poorly they can tolerate these common side effects.
-(1)
+People differ in how well or poorly they can tolerate these common Lamictal side effects.1,35

 We would love to share some exciting news!

 Of great interest, studies3 have shown that strategically chosen foods in the daily diet can prevent or reduce the frequency and intensity of psychiatric symptoms and disorders, including seizures.
 In trials done on various types of epilepsy patients, regardless of age or gender, those following certain diet protocols experienced a drop in the frequency of seizures between 75% and 90% of participants compared to the control group, while the control group reported no similar reduction in the frequency of seizures.
 For a wide variety of epilepsy patients, other forms of nonpharmacological treatments such as Yoga, controlled breathing techniques, stress reduction skills, and meditation have also produced a statistically significant reduction in both frequency and duration of seizures compared to the control group of participants.
 The Epilepsy Foundation has published volumes of data concerning the positive results of utilizing diet in regards to seizure reduction.20

 Off-label Uses for Lamictal

-Despite conflicting opinions seen in the medical literature on the subject, physicians often prescribe Lamictal for “off label” uses, perhaps as an add-on medication for certain conditions.
-These could include depression, the treatment of borderline personality disorder.
-PTSD or after a traumatic brain injury.
-For example, it may be that the drug was not working as expected.
-So, one might consider safe Lamictal tapering, especially where a person is interested in pursuing some alternative non-drug-based treatments.
-A person may want to achieve a reduction in medication or eventual elimination in some cases.
-However, the person hopes for a reduction in symptoms as well.
+Despite conflicting opinions seen in the medical literature on the subject, physicians often prescribe Lamictal for “off-label” uses.21,22 These could include depression, the treatment of borderline personality disorder, PTSD, or after a traumatic brain injury.
+However, it may be that Lamictal was not working as expected.
+So, one might consider safe Lamictal tapering in such cases, especially where a person is interested in pursuing some alternative non-drug-based treatments for their condition.
+A person may want to achieve a reduction or eventual elimination of medication in some cases.
+However, the person’s greatest hope remains — a reduction in symptoms as well.
 Alternative, holistic treatment options are sometimes overlooked in the rush for finding solutions, that could be significantly helpful in a wellness program.

-The Alternative to Meds Center has helped many find alternative treatments that can be just as or even more effective than only relying on medication.
-For those who have not found satisfactory outcomes with medication-based treatment, this may be of quite some benefit to consider.
+Alternative to Meds Center has helped many find alternative and supplemental treatments that can be just as or even more effective than only relying on medication.
+For those who have not found satisfactory outcomes with medication-based treatment, this may be of significant benefit to consider.

-As always, please feel free to contact us at the Alternative to Meds Center to find out more about treatment options that may interest you or a loved one.
+As always, please feel free to contact us at Alternative to Meds Center to find out more about treatment options that may interest you or a loved one.
 Certainly, we can help answer questions you may have about insurance coverage, length of programs, and other information that could help during your decision-making phase.
-The Lamictal tapering program at the center may provide you or a loved one an alternative path and workable options to realize better mental health and improved quality of life without a lifetime of unpleasant side effects from drug-only treatment.
+The Lamictal tapering program at the center may provide you or a loved one an alternative path and workable options to realize better mental health and improved quality of life without a lifetime of unpleasant Lamictal side effects that can arise from drug-only treatment.